Top 10 Time Tracking Software for Linux

 7. Rachota Timetracker

 The word is in Czech and means “manual work”.
-Rachota is a Java application designed for personal time tracking.
+Rachota is a Java application designed for personal time tracking, showcasing the capabilities of custom Java development (read more here).
 It offers customized reports and invoices as well as the analysis of measured data after which it provides a user with hints how to improve the time usage.

 Among its features are: